The Ultimate Cheatsheet: Best Cashback Credit Cards For Working Adults 2018

-If you’re still paying via NETS / your debit card, it is high time you embraced the cash back rewards that credit cards have to offer!
+If you’re still paying via NETS / your debit card, it is high time you embraced the cash back rewards that one of the most popular credit cards types have to offer!

 TL;DR – Best Cashback Credit Cards For Working Adults In 2018

 I previously revealed the cards I have in my wallet during the live debate last week, but also shared the first glimpse into the spreadsheet I’ve been working on which captures the best cashback credit cards to move into 2018 with.
 A number of you have emailed me to ask for that list, so here are the best ones I’ve shortlisted:

 Citi Cash Back